 Readers who are familiar with the SQLite C interface will recognize that the only difference is the addition of the :cerod:passwd: prefix to the filename.
 To open an unencrypted CEROD database, simply provide a prefix with an empty password: :cerod::.

 Because no new C-level APIs are involved, CEROD can also be used in applications written in languages other than C or C++.
 Simple add the appropriate prefix to the database filename, and the CEROD extension will recognize that the database is a CEROD database and open it correctly.

-After you purchase a license to use CEROD, you will be issued a userid and password to the on-line software configuration management system for CEROD.
+After you purchase a license to use CEROD, we will be issued a userid and password to the on-line software configuration management system for CEROD.
 You can then log in and download the latest CEROD source code and documentation whenever you like.
 Your license is perpetual, so your login never expires.
-You can log in as often as you like to obtain the latest updates.
+You can login as often as you like to obtain the latest updates.

 Your CEROD license is valid for multiple products as long as all products are developed and maintained by a single team.
 For the purposes of this paragraph a "team" is a group of people who work together and all know each others names.
 For smaller organizations, an entire company is usually considered a single team.
 However, for larger firms, we may ask that different project teams each acquire their own separate license.

 The cost of a perpetual source code license for CEROD is US $2000.
 You can order on-line or send email to email@example.com or call during east-coast business hours: +1.704.948.4565.